superMsp10/WTD/README.md

 # WTD
+What to do: Web app that assigns random/fun tasks to do.
 Angular project running on Google Firebase services.